|Course coordinator(s)||dr. ZJN Steinmann|

 This course teaches an environmental systems approach, the so-called flexible step approach, for analysing complex environmental problems such as climate change.
 This approach provides a general framework to consider multiple aspects in exploring alternative solutions for complex environmental problems.
 Different analytical tools exist that can be used in environmental systems analysis.
 A number of these tools will be addressed, but the focus is on the tools conceptual model, regression model and scenario analysis that together can be used to assess climate change impacts and adaptation.

 The flexible step approach and climate change impact and adaptation assessment will be taught in lectures, practiced in a practical and applied in an assignment.
 In the assignment you will study a selected climate change impact problem linked to the study fields of staff of the environmental systems analysis groups.
-These include for instance health, tourism, ecosystem services and nutrients.
+These include for instance health, tourism, ecosystem services, biofuels and nutrients.
 Datasets will be provided and you will set up a conceptual model, develop a statistical regression model, apply scenario analysis, study adaptation options and communicate your results.

 After successful completion of this course students are expected to be able to: